Atlas-OS/docs/docs/getting-started/installation.md

 	Before installing, it is recommended to take a look at our [Removed Features](/troubleshooting/removed-features/) page and [FAQ](/faq/).

 !!! warning "Atlas is not pre-activated"
-    AtlasOS is **NOT** a pre-activated version of Windows, activation works just the same as vanilla Windows.
+    AtlasOS is **NOT** a pre-activated version of Windows, activation in Windows is not modified.

 ## :material-clipboard-list-outline: Requirements

 * [AME Wizard](https://atlasos.net/downloads)
 * [Atlas Playbook](https://atlasos.net/downloads)
-* [64-bit](https://support.microsoft.com/en-us/windows/which-version-of-windows-operating-system-am-i-running-628bec99-476a-2c13-5296-9dd081cdd808) CPU (x86 or 32-bit is not supported)
+* [64-bit](https://support.microsoft.com/en-us/windows/which-version-of-windows-operating-system-am-i-running-628bec99-476a-2c13-5296-9dd081cdd808) CPU (32-bit and ARM is not supported)
+* An internet connection

 ## :material-video-box: Video Tutorial